Barbaresco Wines from Piemonte Italy

 Barbaresco is always 100% Nebbiolo grape.

-Barbaresco is only produced in specific areas of the Region Piedmont: Langhe, in the comunes of Barbaresco, Treiso and Neive plus that area of the frazione San Rocco Senodelvio
+Barbaresco is only produced in specific areas of the Region Piedmont: Langhe, in the communes of Barbaresco, Treiso and Neive plus that area of the frazione San Rocco Senodelvio

-Barbaresco was given DOCG, Denominazione di Origine Controllata e Garantita,status in 1980.
+Barbaresco was given DOCG, Denominazione di Origine Controllata e Garantita status in 1980.
 DOCG is the highest level of the quality Pyramid.

 Barbaresco wines must be aged for a minimum of 2 years (at least 1 year in oak) prior to release and aged for at least 4 years to be considered a riserva.
 Well-made examples of Barbaresco wines are expected to be aged at least 5 to 10 years and longer.